Gabo-Tech/SOLID/README.md

 >"Software components should be closed for modification, but open for extension".

-Depend on stable abstractions and modify system's behavior by providing different realizations.
+Depend on stable abstractions and modify system's behavior by providing different realizations.<br/>
+Protect your existing code from a subset of potential future changes that you can predict.

 OCP = principle of polymorphism.